Larry Dunne: The life and death of a notorious Dublin drug dealer

 While Larry Dunne was a constant focus of the Garda, his methods ensured he was successful.
 When he racked up almost 20 motoring convictions and was banned from driving, he was able to employ a chauffeur.

-In May, 1982, he was able to pay for a £100,000 new home with no need for a mortgage; transferring the money from his own bank account for the purchase in the days long before Cab was established.
+In May 1982, he was able to pay £100,000 for a new home with no need for a mortgage; transferring the money from his own bank account for the purchase in the days long before the Criminal Assets Bureau was established.
 He moved from a council house in Rathfarnham to a very large property on Woodside Road, Sandyford.

 Downfall

-Such was his place on the drugs scene in the early 1980s that then taoiseach Charles Haughey demanded in 1982 Garda Commissioner Patrick McLaughlin have the Dunnes in prison within 12 months; 11 of the family were either convicted or arrested over the following 15 months.
+Such was his notoriety on the drugs scene, in 1982 then taoiseach Charles Haughey demanded of Garda commissioner Patrick McLaughlin to have the Dunnes in prison within 12 months.
+Over the following 15 months, 11 of the family were either convicted or arrested.

-Larry’s downfall came when his house was raided and between £50,000 and £60,000 worth of drugs was found in a pillow case on his daughter’s bed.
-He was in the house at the time with his wife Lily as well as one of his sisters and brothers, Shamie and Colette, with Larry taking responsibility for the drugs.
+Larry Dunne’s downfall came when his house was raided and between £50,000 and £60,000 worth of drugs was found in a pillow case on his daughter’s bed.
+He was in the house at the time, with his wife Lily, as well as one sister Collette and brothers Shamie.
+Larry took responsibility for the drugs.

-However, in the 2½ year period between Larry’s arrest and trial he was on bail and he used the time to grow his heroin business and bank his money, while the number of heroin addicts in Dublin reached and then exceeded 5,000.
+However, in the 2½-year period between Larry’s arrest and trial he was on bail and he used the time to grow his heroin business and bank his money.
+The number of heroin addicts in Dublin reached and then exceeded 5,000 during that period.

 Dunne, who developed a heroin addiction from testing drugs he had just imported, moved to Birmingham on his release and cared for his daughter

 When he was first put on trial the jury could not reach a verdict.
-At the time gardaí said only one jury member could not agree Dunne was guilty and they suspected jury tampering.
-At the time the law was changed to allow majority verdicts and Dunne was convicted at a second trial.
+At the time gardaí said only one jury member could not agree Dunne was guilty and they suspected jury-tampering.
+Around that time the law was changed to allow majority verdicts and Dunne was convicted at a second trial.

 When he absconded, much to the embarrassment of the Garda, a huge policing operation swung into action with increased checks at ports and airports.
 Gardaí also raided the homes of about 40 people linked to Dunne.